HydroBlox vs. French Drains: Which One Is Right for Your Yard?

 HydroBlox is made of 100% recycled composite boards that move water through internal channels.
 Unlike traditional drains, these boards do not use gravel, fabric, or pipes.
 Water flows freely through the open structure of each board, and the boards can be installed horizontally or vertically depending on the layout.

 The team at Drainage Technology Solutions uses HydroBlox to solve drainage issues with minimal disruption to the landscape.
-HydroBlox:
+HydroBlox offers the following benefits:

 Our crews often use HydroBlox where French drains have failed, especially in areas with compacted soil or limited yard space.